Compare Loan Types:

 In most cases, lenders offer introductory rates that last between one and two years.
 That gives a borrower enough time to settle into the mortgage before having to pay more.

 Is an Introductory Loan Always Affordable?

-After the honeymoon period is over, and the rate discount is no longer applicable, the mortgage may or may not be affordable depending on the terms, the new rate and the borrower's financial status.
+After the honeymoon period is over, the mortgage repayments may no longer be affordable as the initial rate discount is no longer applicable.
+This is taking into account the new rate and the borrower's financial status.
 For example, a borrower who gets a mortgage but has a pay reduction before the introductory rate ends may not be able to afford the new rate.

 If the rate is fixed, the borrower has a better idea of what to expect.
 However, with a variable mortgage rate, the loan may be more expensive than planned if rates rise after the introductory period.
 Interest rates could also fall, which would make the variable mortgage more affordable than planned.
 Rate fluctuation is the biggest concern when borrowers consider adjustable rates after an introductory rate.

 A guaranteed rate is similar to an introductory rate.
 The main difference this offers is a discount below the bank standard variable rate and this discount usually only lasts for one year.
 There are also fixed introductory rates, which are specific discounts.
 A variable introductory rate fluctuates just as standard rates do.